 Writing is arguably the most difficult part to learn in Chinese.
 However, Chinese characters actually follow certain patterns, and mnemonics based on different situations will greatly help you enlarge your character pool!

 A lot of characters for animals also come from pictograms.
-However, as their outlines are a bit more complex than the moon and water, there is one more split in between the regular script -- you might have guessed it, from traditional to simplified!
+However, as their outlines are a bit more complex than the moon and water, there is one more group in between the regular script--you might have guessed it, from traditional to simplified script!

 For example, let's see how "horse" evolved through time: